Mission and Goals

 Application Procedures and Requirements:

 - A completed online application or paper application accompanied by an application processing fee of $50.00.
-(The fee is non-refundable and constitutes part of the applicant’s admissions credentials.);
+(The fee is non-refundable and constitutes part of the application file/record.); and

-Official transcripts from all of the applicant’s previous college work should be sent directly from the institution where the coursework was accomplished and be sent directly to Life University’s Office of Enrollment.
-International official transcripts must be translated and evaluated via one of these approved agencies: World Education Services
+- Submit official transcripts from all of the applicant’s previous college work should be sent directly from the institution where the coursework was accomplished directly to Life University’s Office of Enrollment. *

-- Official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores for English language proficiency.
+- Official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores to demonstrate English language proficiency.*

 International Application Deadlines

 Life University recommends that all international students apply at least one year prior to their intended start date.
-International students must submit required application materials at least 30 days prior to domestic term application deadlines. (anchor or hyperlink)
+International students must submit required application materials at least 60 days prior to the start of the quarter.

 All applicants must reveal whether they have a criminal record and cooperate by providing complete information for its review.
 A record of serious criminal convictions, particularly for a felony, may disqualify an applicant for admission and/or for licensure in most states.

 A student may begin their course of study at Life University in any quarter as applications for admission are accepted quarterly throughout the year.
-All admissions requirements should be met and all official documentation received in the Office of Enrollment (Admissions) 30 days (60 days for all international students) prior to the beginning of the quarter of intended matriculation.
+All admissions requirements should be met and all required documentation received in the Office of Enrollment (Admissions) 30 days (60 days for all international students) prior to the beginning of the quarter of intended enrollment.

 Financial Aid Information

-For additional information and details about financial aid, please visit www.life.edu/financialaid or make an appointment with your financial aid counselor www.lattiss.com.
+For information and details about financial aid, please visit www.life.edu/financialaid, make an appointment with your Financial Aid Counselor, or call 770.426.2700.

 Life University endeavors to maintain student costs of education at the lowest possible level without sacrificing quality.
-Although every attempt is made to offer applicable government financial-aid programs to the students, Life University remains a private, non-profit institution and receives no direct support from government funds.
-See Student Accounts Office
+Although every attempt is made to offer applicable government financial aid programs to the students, Life University remains a private, non-profit institution and receives no direct support from government funds.
+See Financial Aid

 The College of Chiropractic strives to admit a diverse student population.
 It is at the discretion of the Admissions Committee and/or the Dean to set additional conditions or stipulations for the acceptance, if deemed necessary.

 The study of the philosophy, art and science of Chiropractic is comprehensive, challenging and demanding.
 Every chiropractor is expected to be a professional leader and an example of good character and goodwill in the community.
-The University, therefore, has set standards for admissions.
+The University has, therefore, set guidelines, standards, and requirements for Doctor of Chiropractic admission.

 Doctor of Chiropractic Admission Requirements

-The Doctor of Chiropractic Program has specific prerequisites as follows: Prior to beginning your chiropractic education, you must have completed a minimum total of 90 semester credit hours or 135 quarter credit hours of non-duplicate coursework with a cumulative grade point average of 3.0 or above.
+The Doctor of Chiropractic Program has specific prerequisites as follows: Prior to beginning your chiropractic education, you must have completed a minimum total of 90 semester credit hours or 135 quarter credit hours of non-duplicate coursework with a cumulative grade point average of not less than 3.0 on a 4.0 scale.

-A minimum of 48 semester credit hours or 72 quarter credit hours must be credits in the coursework listed below.
+A minimum of 44 semester credit hours or 66 quarter credit hours must be in the coursework listed below.

 Required Coursework: (each course must be earned at a 2.0 GPA or higher)